clevercanyon/js-object-mc/README.md

 ### `$unset`, `$ꓺunset`

-To unset properties by name (or path)
+To unset properties by name or object path.

 ```js
 const result = mc.merge(